Belize Visa and Passport Requirements

 Theoretically, everyone is required to prove they have sufficient funds to cover their stay, which you can demonstrate with bank statements.
 In practice, you’ll almost never be asked.

-Nationals stated in the above chart are able to extend their stay by 30 days at any immigration office in the country.
+Nationals stated in the above chart are able to extend their stay by 30 days at any immigration office in the country; you should do this at least two to three days before your original 30-day period expires.

 Adults travelling with children who are not legally their own must have a letter of consent from the children’s parents.
 Children under 18 travelling with only one parent require the written consent of the other parent.
 Children under 18 travelling alone must have a passport and letter of parental consent.